-Running 250 miles down the British Columbia, Canada, coast, the Great Bear Rainforest is a wild expanse of western cedars, hemlocks, and spruce trees.
-This twenty-one million-acre area—whose boundaries have never been precisely defined—is the largest coastal temperate rainforest on Earth.
-Here, black bears, grizzly bears, spirit bears, whales, and wolves find homes and sustenance in the mist-shrouded valleys, old-growth stands, glacier-cut fjords, and rich marine channels.
+Running 250 miles down the British Columbia, Canada, coast, the Great Bear Rainforest is a wild expanse of western cedars, hemlocks and spruce trees.
+This 21 million-acre area—whose boundaries have never been precisely defined—is the largest coastal temperate rainforest on Earth.
+Here, black bears, grizzly bears, spirit bears, whales and wolves find homes and sustenance in the mist-shrouded valleys, old-growth stands, glacier-cut fjords and rich marine channels.

 While under the current rules 50 percent of the natural level of old forest must be maintained, ecology experts say that the Great Beat Rainforest will not be safe until 70 percent is preserved.
 The province and industry have agreed to this goal.

 If you are able, I encourage you to travel to the Great Bear Rainforest and let its beauty speak to you firsthand about how important it is to protect it.
 In the meantime, however, I hope my photo journal, below, will begin to convince you.

 Here’s to finding your true places and natural habitats,